thegli/yfquotes-cinnamon-desklet/README.md

 ## Troubleshooting

-Problem: The desklet fails to load data, and shows error message "Status: 429 Too many Requests".
+Problem: The desklet fails to load data, and shows error message "Status: 429 Too Many Requests".
 Solution: Enable option *Send custom User-Agent header* found on the first tab "Quotes" in the configuration settings.

 ## Release Notes